-Bogdan Pasaniuc develops statistical and computational methods to understanding genetic basis of disease, focusing on integrative genomics, heritability and population structure.
+Bogdan Pasaniuc develops statistical and computational methods to understand the genetic basis of disease, focusing on integrative genomics, heritability and population structure.
 Before UCLA, Bogdan was a postdoc at Harvard School of Public Health and in the Program in Medical and Population Genetics at the Broad Institute in the group of Alkes Price.
 Prior to that, Bogdan completed a postdoc at International Computer Science Institute in Berkeley CA. Bogdan obtained his Ph.D. in Computer Science from the University of Connecticut working in the lab of Ion Mandoiu and B.Sc. from the Faculty of Computer Science, “A.I.
 Cuza” University of Iasi, Romania in 2003.
 Recently updated resume.

 Kathy Burch is a PhD student in the UCLA Bioinformatics IDP.
 Her research interests lie in developing statistical methods to understand the genetic basis of complex diseases.
 Prior to joining the group, she received her Bachelor’s in Computational and Systems Biology from UCLA.